Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Method

 where $D_{\theta}$ denotes the DM.
 Concretely, we modify the cross-attention in the DM to selectively refine corrupted regions utilizing transient masks.
 In each cross‑attention layer of the denoising U‑Net, we compute the attention map between the query $\ell_{Q}$ derived from a rendered image $\hat{I}$, key $\ell_{K}$, and value $\ell_{V}$ obtained from a reference image $\hat{I}_{\text{ref}}$ as

 where $A_{\mathrm{self}}$ is obtained by a self-attention mechanism without the reference view and $d$ denotes the feature dimension of $\ell_{K}$.
 Employing the cross-attention mechanism ensures that reference views refine the masked regions in the rendered image, while the rest of the image remains largely unaffected in the rendered views.
-This simple yet effective approach refines the rendered views.
-It can be utilized to optimize 3D Gaussians by redefining $\mathcal{L}_{\text{GS}}$ as
+Finally, refined rendered views are utilized to optimize 3D Gaussians by redefining $\mathcal{L}_{\text{GS}}$ as

-By leveraging the reference-guided view refinement, we mitigate artifact issues and enhance 3D rendering quality despite the presence of distractors and without increasing the training time complexity.
+By leveraging the reference-guided view refinement, we mitigate artifact issues in rendered views despite the presence of distractors and without increasing the training time complexity.
+Note that we randomly select reference views from camera viewpoints with available GT.